-Sales-marketing alignment is a hot topic for most sales and marketing organizations and has been since the beginning of business.
+Sales and marketing alignment is a hot topic for most sales and marketing organizations and has been since the beginning of business.
 Here on the HubSpot blog, we’ve published several posts outlining ways sales and marketing organizations can work better together.

-For many companies, sales and marketing alignment efforts have been in place for a while, and in order for the business to grow, scale, and better support its customers, customer support organizations also need to be a part of the conversation.
+For many companies, sales and marketing alignment efforts have been in place for a while, and for the business to grow, scale, and better support its customers, customer support organizations also need to be a part of the conversation.

 If your sales and marketing organizations already work well together but want to be more intentional about supporting customers, revenue operations may bridge the gap.

-While the goals and tactics of a Revenue Operations organization could vary depending on the company’s objectives, these are some of the key metrics that measure Revenue Operations success:
+While the goals and tactics of a revenue operations organization could vary depending on the company’s objectives, these are some of the key metrics that measure revenue operations' success:

 Essentially, sales and marketing alignment comes down to communication between those two separate functions.
 When those separate organizations have a clear delineation of work and have open, frequent communication with one another so their efforts are complementary instead of contrasting or duplicative, they can be considered aligned.

 When sales and marketing organizations are aligned, there is a synergy between their organizational workflows, and processes in place outlining a clear hand-off of leads from marketing to sales.

 Do you notice anything missing there?
 As reported in theLeanData State of Revenue Operations, 95% of B2B firms agree the ability to provide a seamless and consistent positive experience throughout the customer lifecycle is key for increasing revenue.
-If creating a good experience for the customer is so important, it is critical that customer service is included in the conversation.
+If creating a good experience for the customer is so important, customer service must be included in the conversation.

 According to theSiriusDecisions State of Revenue Operations Study, the biggest areas of misalignment for B2B companies is between their sales enablement and customer service organizations, and their marketing ops and customer service organizations.
 This shows a clear disconnect between how companies need to operate to keep their customers happy, and how they are currently functioning.

-While sales and marketing alignment focuses on communication needed to attract and convert customers, Revenue Operations focuses on optimizing the entire customer lifecycle to increase revenue potential.
+While sales and marketing alignment focuses on communication needed to attract and convert customers, Revenue Operations focus on optimizing the entire customer lifecycle to increase revenue potential.
 Implementing a Revenue Operations strategy can be an effective way to ensure a company’s customer lifecycle is optimized to its fullest ability.

 Revenue Operations Adoption